 To help explain the scale of this system, these are some usual MERV ratings and how they connect to efficiencies.
 This is only a guide, so don’t forget to read the filter manufacturers’ information when buying specific filters.

 Be Careful About High MERV Ratings

 Filtration has changed significantly over the past ten years.
 Initially, home air filters were used in the furnace or air handler only to protect the comfort equipment itself.
 The story is different today.
-Austin area homeowners expect their air filter to save kids from a whole host of harmful pollutants, dust mites, and even prevent the need for dusting.
+Austin area homeowners expect their air filter to save loved ones from a whole host of harmful pollutants, dust mites, and even prevent the need for dusting.
 Dare to dream!